GuldenDirect/docker-gulden-node/Readme.md

 the command -p option will publish the nginx so you can interact with the node

-Then you can communicate with the gulden node with HTTP requests like this below:
+Then you can communicate with the gulden node with the Gulden-cli or with HTTP requests like this below:

 ```
 curl -k -i https://127.0.0.1 -u "santa:secret" -d '{"method":"help","params":[],"id":1}'